 At the conclusion of the game, Wally, then seated cross-legged on the floor of his bedroom, looked up at his mother.
 He asked her, "Are you proud of me?"

 The game begins when a player walks into the room and announces a statement.
 The statement can be a truth or a falsehood.
 If another player is in the vicinity and hears the announcement, and if such other player has his setting switched on to Accept Truths, then the program will engage.
 The subroutines will be loaded.
 This is the beginning of a game, and this is how a game always begins.

-During his marathon effort, Wally consumed sixteen bologna and cheese sandwiches, six gallons of orange juice, and one hundred ninety-one Oreos.
-His average pulse during the game was a placid sixty-four beats per minute.
+During his marathon effort, Wally consumed 16 bologna and cheese sandwiches, six gallons of orange juice, and 191 Oreos.
+His average pulse during the game was a placid 64 beats per minute.
 Doctors monitoring Wally noted his almost total lack of perspiration.

-The program run-time summary from Wally's record session reported that Player 1, controlled by Wally, made exactly nine thousand, seventy-two statements.
-Of these, five thousand were statements about the world, four thousand were statements about other players, thirty were statements about himself, ten were statements about all of the above.
+The program run-time summary from Wally's record session reported that Player 1, controlled by Wally, made exactly 9,072 statements.
+Of these, 5,000 were statements about the world, 4,000 were statements about other players, 30 were statements about himself, ten were statements about all of the above.

-Seven thousand, five hundred statements Wally made were true; one thousand, five hundred were false; sixty statements were both true and false; ten statements were neither true nor false; one statement was false and beautiful; one statement was neither true nor false nor beautiful, but it was funny and sad and sweet, and on top of it all, grammatically correct.
+7,500 statements Wally made were true; 1,500 were false; 60 statements were both true and false; ten statements were neither true nor false; one statement was false and beautiful; one statement was neither true nor false nor beautiful, but it was funny and sad and sweet, and on top of it all, grammatically correct.

 Another important tool in the game is the vector-accepting eye.
 A vector-accepting eye is the same as an eye-looking vector.
 They are two names for the same thing, but they are described with different terms, depending on the current polarization of the players.